 The goal of meditation is to focus the mind on a single solitary item.
 This allows all of the other “stuff” in our psyche simply to slip away.
-In passive meditation, it is the breath, the mantra and even the act of keeping the mind clear of distracting thoughts.
-In active meditation it is, well, the activity.
+In its passive form, it is the breath, the mantra and even the act of keeping the mind clear of distracting thoughts.
+In its active form it is, well, the activity.
 But let’s look into these two types of meditation further.

 The first type of meditation is called passive meditation.
 This relaxation technique is what we often picture when we try to meditate.
-Passive meditation incorporates techniques such as repeating a mantra, focusing on our breath or clearing the mind of thought.
+It incorporates techniques such as repeating a mantra, focusing on our breath or clearing the mind of thought.

 These passive meditation techniques leave many of us feeling as if we cannot meditate at all or that the skill is beyond us.
 We close our eyes and within minutes, if not seconds, our mind starts to wander from work, to our children, to what we are going to make for dinner.
 Instead of experiencing the relaxation and stress reduction that meditation can offer, we end up trapped in the never ending busywork of our minds.

-The second type of meditation, one that is not often discussed, is active meditation.
+The second type, one that is not often discussed, is active meditation.
 Before delving into this relaxation technique, it is important to understand what meditation is all about.